BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > there is no more I-making, mine-making, and underlying tendency to
 > conceit for one who enters and dwells in it, he is called a bhikkhu
 > who has cut off craving, stripped off the fetter, and, by completely
-> breaking through conceit, has made an end of suffering….”
+> breaking through conceit, has made an end of suffering…”
+>
+> — <cite>AN 3.33</cite>

 </div>

-> – AN 3.33

-‘Mine-making’ is not ‘I chose to make this mine’, it’s on the level of being conscious towards things as if they are yours, including your ‘self’, so it is of course a subtle *sankhāra*, but if you have been practising the gradual training, it will be the most obvious thing.
+‘Mine-making’ is not ‘I chose to make this mine’, it’s on the level of being conscious towards things as if they are yours, including your ‘self’, so it is of course a subtle <span lang="pi">*sankhāra*</span>, but if you have been practising the gradual training, it will be the most obvious thing.
 You take things as ‘mine’, that’s why ‘you’ are, it’s not the other way round.
 The activities, paired with ignorance, are there and that’s why you have a sense of self which you take as your own.
-Usually one thinks:
-‘I am first’, ‘I am active’, ‘I am inactive’, “I am” equals things that are mine or not- mine.
+Usually one thinks: ‘I am first’, ‘I am active’, ‘I am inactive’, “I am” equals things that are mine or not- mine.
 However, ‘Things are assumed to be yours first’ and that’s already an activity, an assumption which assumes ‘I am’.
 Activities are already there and you are already taking them implicitly as ‘towards you’, ‘for you’, and that’s why you have a sense of self.
 That sense of self, which is real as such, is dependent on that assumption of “for me” or “this is mine”, thus it is not-MY-self.

-The removal of that assumption of ownership in regard to the activities, that you can only discern on account of withdrawing yourself from every single unwholesome activity of body, speech and mind, i.e. the gradual training, is peaceful, is sublime, is the stilling of all activities, the relinquishing of all acquisitions, the destruction of craving, dispassion, cessation, *nibbāna*.
-When there is no *avijja* in regard to *sankhāras*, then sankhāras cease and the activities that are left are the activities on account of this conscious body and all external significances/things.
+The removal of that assumption of ownership in regard to the activities, that you can only discern on account of withdrawing yourself from every single unwholesome activity of body, speech and mind, i.e. the gradual training, is peaceful, is sublime, is the stilling of all activities, the relinquishing of all acquisitions, the destruction of craving, dispassion, cessation, <span lang="pi">*nibbāna*</span>.
+When there is no <span lang="pi">*avijja*</span> in regard to
+<span lang="pi">*sankhāras*</span>, then sankhāras cease and the
+activities that are left are the activities on account of this conscious body and all external significances/things.

 </div>